Opium (record label): History

 On July 23, 2021, Ken Carson, who signed to Opium in 2019, released his debut studio album Project X, but did not reach the US Billboard 200 chart.
 On July 8, 2022, Carson released his second studio album X, which debuted at number 115 on the US Billboard 200 chart, and number 50 on the US Top R&B/Hip-Hop Albums chart.
 The album was supported by the release of one single: "The End", which released on July 5.
 On August 12, 2022, Destroy Lonely, who signed to Opium in 2021, released his fifth mixtape No Stylist, which debuted at number 91 on the US Billboard 200 and number 57 on the US Top R&B/Hip-Hop Albums chart.
 In October 2022, Carson released the deluxe edition of X, titled Xtended, containing 5 additional tracks.
 In November 2022, Destroy Lonely released the deluxe edition of No Stylist, titled NS+ (Ultra), containing several new tracks.

 In May 2023, Destroy Lonely released his debut studio album If Looks Could Kill, which was supported by the lead single of the same name, released on March 3, 2023, after the unreleased snippet became viral on TikTok.
 The single debuted at number 30 on the US Hot R&B/Hip-Hop Songs chart.
 If Looks Could Kill received mostly positive reviews from music critics.
 The album debuted at number 18 on the US Billboard 200, earning 29,000 album-equivalent units in its first week, becoming Destroy Lonely's highest-charting album.
 In September 2023, Destroy Lonely released the deluxe edition of If Looks Could Kill, subtitled Director's Cut, containing all tracks from every edition (including vinyl, CD and digital versions).
 In October 2023, Carson released his third studio album A Great Chaos, which debuted at number 11 on the US Billboard 200, earning 49,000 album-equivalent units in its first week, and becoming his first US top 20 album.
 The album was supported by the release of one single: "I Need U", which released on Valentine's Day.
-On May 31, 2024, Homixide Gang released their third studio album I5u5we5, being the duo's first release under Interscope Records.
+On May 31, 2024, HXG released their third studio album I5u5we5, being the duo's first release under Interscope Records.
 On July 5, 2024, Carson released the deluxe version of A Great Chaos, containing 7 new additional tracks; one of them being the single, "Overseas".
 The single became his first entry on the US Billboard Hot 100, debuting at number 79.